-Disclose unaccompanied cash on entry and exit from a third country in postal and freight traffic upon request
+Disclose unaccompanied cash on entry and exit from a third country in postal and cargo traffic on request

-Source: BUS Rheinland-PfalzThe customs authorities monitor the movement of unaccompanied cash across Germany's borders to third countries.
+Source: Serviceportal Rheinland-PfalzCustoms authorities shall monitor the movement of unaccompanied cash across the borders of Germany with third countries.

-Customs officials may request the sender, recipient or a representative of that person to submit a disclosure declaration for unaccompanied cash that is
+Customs officials may require the consignor, consignee or a representative of that person to make a disclosure declaration in respect of unaccompanied cash that is

 - in unaccompanied baggage, or

-to the EU, from the EU or through the EU.
-This submission can be made in writing.
+into, out of or through the EU.
+This submission may be made in writing.

 Cash means: